 technology developed to empower a wide range of IoT devices and services.
 It represents the next intelligent

-paradigm for 5G, endowing devices (smart meters, smart streetlights, white goods, and others) used in a
+paradigm, endowing devices (smart meters, smart streetlights, white goods, and others) used in a

 diverse array of applications such as smart home, smart mobility, smart city services, and smart

 agriculture, with connected attributes.
 By 2020, there were more than 100 million NB-IoT connections across